 Caltrans complies with federal laws for transportation projects with federal funding.
 This process is commonly known as "Section 106" of the National Historic Preservation Act of 1966.
-Significant non-archaeological resources are also subject to Section 4(f) of the Department of Transportation Act of 1966.
+Significant non-archaeological resources are also subject to Section 4(f) of the Department of Transportation Act of 1966 (PDF).
 Caltrans must also comply with the California Environmental Quality Act (CEQA) of 1970 and uses the California Historical Resource Status Codes for this purpose.

 The concerns of Native Americans are also addressed by a variety of specialized federal and state laws and regulations.
 See the Native American Cultural Studies page for more information.

 Caltrans has established policies and guidance for compliance with federal and state cultural resources laws and regulations.
 They are contained in the Caltrans Standard Environmental Reference (SER), Volume 2 - Cultural Resources.